 Employers can have part of their occupational health expenses reimbursed to them by filing a claim for reimbursement with the Social Insurance Institution within six months of the end of each accounting period.
 In the claim, they must classify the expenses and related operational data according to reimbursement class into occupational health services (Reimbursement Class I) and regular medical services (Reimbursement Class II).

 Entrepreneurs and other self-employed persons are entitled to reimbursement for the cost of their occupational health care and certain additional medical care they may have purchased.
 Reimbursement must be claimed on a form available from occupational health service providers within six months of the expense being incurred.

 Self-employed persons who purchase their occupational health services from a municipal health centre need only pay their required share of the service cost outright.
 The rest is paid by the Social Insurance Institution directly to the municipality operating the health centre.

 The costs incurred by employers and entrepreneurs are partly reimbursable under the Health Insurance Act.
-The reimbursement cover 60 % of the cost of occupational health care and 50 % of the "necessary and reasonable" cost of medical care, up to a prescribed limit.
+The reimbursement cover 50 % or 60 % of the cost of occupational health care and 50 % of the "necessary and reasonable" cost of medical care, up to a prescribed limit.